top of page

 Acceptance & Commitment Therapy & Mindfulness: Commiting to your values-based goals while noticing, without judgement, any thoughts and feelings which might be hampering your life and learning how to 'defuse' unhelpful thoughts/feelings.
 Focusing, as well, on our strengths (often akin to our values) and adding self-compassion puts us in a positive mindset for change.
 In mindfulness practices we use our "noticing brain", the medial pre-frontal cortex, to observe/witness what is happening inside ourselves to create a bit of inner distance in order to become aware of patterns of troublesome thoughts, feelings, and body sensations.
 A mindfulness practice of only 17 minutes a day especially when observing what is happening inside ourselves (what is called "interospection") has proven to reduce anxiety, rumination, low mood and increase focus and concentration.

-For those who would like to leave their past trauma (childhood or recent) behind, our goal is to process fragmented memories stuck in the past that are experienced in the present when triggered, what we call an "emotional and somatic flashback".
-I do this using one or both of the therapies below.
+For those who feel they are still burdened from their past trauma (childhood or recent) and would like to move forward, our goal is to process fragmented memories stuck in the past that are experienced in the present when triggered, what we call an "emotional and/or somatic flashback".
+I do this using one or a mix of the therapies below.

-Internal Family Systems & Ego-State Therapy - "parts" therapies posit that we are all made up of a multiplicity of aspects/parts/side of ourselves representing subconscious, automatic thoughts, feelings and behaviours.
-Most of our parts developed when we were children and therefore are still operating in a very narrow and sometimes outdated way.
+IFS and Ego State Therapy are"parts" therapies which posit that we are all made up of a multiplicity of aspects/parts/side of ourselves representing subconscious, automatic thoughts, feelings and behaviours.
+Many of our parts developed when we were children and therefore are still operating in a very narrow and sometimes outdated way.
 For example, a child might have survived an alcoholic parent by taking care of that parent, developing a Child as Parent part, and now finds him/herself always people-pleasing and rarely gets his/her own needs met.
 We work with the people-pleasing part to get it a new job or role in your system.
 In the above example, the person learns how to balance care for others with self-care and self-compassion.

 For an excellent overview of parts including the neuroscience of parts in IFS watch the youtube video No Bad Parts: Unblending From Protectors in IFS Therapy